 - Boasts the ability to restore over 1,000 file formats.

 - Paid versions can repair corrupt video files.

 Is it Free?
 Recoverit by Wondershare can recover data of up to 100 MB for free.

-EaseUS Data Recovery Wizard is a modern free SD card recovery software solution that can reliably recover deleted and formatted data from different data loss situations.
+EaseUS Data Recovery Wizard is a contemporary SD card recovery software solution, adept at reliably retrieving deleted and formatted data across various data loss scenarios.

 - Fresh user interface